 It also supports the issue of whether it is ethical to cause the death of a species for the purposes of research, or if it is preferable to work on live samples, provided they do not suffer.
 However, the short life of Daphnia must be considered in this situation.
 In terms of ethical issues too, it should be noted that most Daphnia is eaten within a couple of days of their life in the natural environment, as part of the cycle of life.
 Daphnia is supported as a good alternative animal model for research under the 3Rs principles.

-In summary, Daphnia is a developing environmental model that is becoming more and more popular in toxicity and other research due to their flexibility and similarity to the human genome.
+To answer the question of what is Daphnia, it is a developing environmental model that is becoming more and more popular in toxicity and other research due to their flexibility and similarity to the human genome.